jackieleighh/spotifyVideo/README.md

 I decided to make this app because of the incompatibilty between the native iOS video recorder and Spotify.
 Being into videography, this seemed like a fun project to do in my spare time.

+This [Spotify Web API JS wrapper](https://github.com/JMPerez/spotify-web-api-js) was used, and is awesome.

 ### This is still a work in progress - date of completion: TBD